jorditorresBCN/Sudoku/README.md

 ```
 '..3.2.6..9..3.5..1..18.64....81.29..7.......8..67.82....26.95..8..2.3..9..5.1.3..'
 ```
-#### En formato `dictionary`

-We'll implement the dictionary as follows.
+Por otra parte We'll implement the dictionary as follows.
 The *keys* will be strings corresponding to the boxes — namely, `'A1', 'A2', ..., 'I9'`.
 The values will either be the digit in each box (if there is one) or a '.' (if not).

 Para generar nuestra estructura de datos que contendrá el tablero vamos a empezar programando una función de soporte que llamaremos `cross(a, b)` que dados dos strings `a` y `b` la función retorna la lista  (recordemos que una lista se especifica con `[` `]`) formada por todas las posibles concatenaciones de letras `s`en el string `a` con la `t` en el string `b`.